ramakaalia/ModuleRefinement/Readme.rst

 **Citation:**

 If you use this code, pease cite : Rama Kaalia and Jagath C. Rajapakse.
 Refining modules to determine functionally significant clusters in molecular networks.
-BMC Bioinformatics

             Copyright (C) 2019 by Rama Kaalia <ramakaalia@gmail.com>   All rights reserved.